puneetkul13/qp-assessment/README.md

 Guide the start the application

 clone the repo

-Install all the dependencies using npm install. run npm start to run the application
+Install all the dependencies using npm install

+run npm start to run the application

 postman curls